This job posting is no longer active.

 Responsibilities also include but are not limited to the following:

 - Supervising a staff of Engineers, Inspectors and Administrators who assure the overall quality of the installed product.
-This includes management of PA personnel and consultant staff.

 - Monitoring contractor adherence to plans, specifications and approved shop drawings; assuring construction methods are properly coordinated with Facility Operations and are performed safely; administering contracts within PA standards; investigating construction problems and determining the need for extra work.